 * Laser Sight: firearms with a laser sight allow for incredibly fast target acquisition, as the weapon's wielder can see precisely where it is pointed - assuming the laser is properly aligned with the gun, that is.
 Whether using visible or infrared laser light (the latter of which can only be seen with special goggles), a laser sight provides the wielder of a firearm a +1 CS to hit with his or her weapon.

 * Secondary Projectile: many firearms can have a secondary weapon, underslung beneath their barrel for added versatility.
-These most often fire grenades, which inflict Remarkable (30) damage to all uncovered targets within their detonation area (damage type dependent on payload), though other shells, such as buckshot, can often be loaded as well.
+These most often fire grenades, which inflict Remarkable (30) damage to all uncovered targets within their detonation area (of a type dependent on their payload), though other shells, such as buckshot, can often be loaded as well.
 Effective range: 4 areas.

 * Silencer: a filter built to suppress the sound discharge given off by gunplay, a silencer will greatly reduce the racket a firearm will produce when in use.
 Though silencers will not completely eliminate the sound a gun emits upon being fired, they can nonetheless reduce the intensity of such sounds to Feeble (2) rank - often enough to stymie their detection by others more than an area distant.